JordanMartinez/purescript-jordans-reference/21-Hello-World/05-Application-Structure/src/02-MTL/01-Foundations.md/01-The-Function-Monad.md

     in {- remaining body of function -} )
 ```

-3. Since `originalTonew` is the only function that can "receive" a value of type, `originalOutput`, we have to pass the value outputted by `f` into that function. `originalTonew` produces a value of the type, `newOutput`, which gives us the return value of our created function:
+3. Since `originalToNew` is the only function that can "receive" a value of type, `originalOutput`, we have to pass the value outputted by `f` into that function. `originalToNew` produces a value of the type, `newOutput`, which gives us the return value of our created function:
 ```purescript
 class Functor (Function inputType) where map :: forall originalOutputType newOutputType.